What is true Bhakti (Devotion)?

 BEGINNERS IN DEVOTION:

 Ancient sages, finding worship of the Immaterial Absolute a difficult task for the masses to start with, had devised certain convenient means for their uplifting of beginners.
-They made a start by taking up something apparent in the solid form such as picture or image, which the masses of the lowest standard could easily grasp or understand.
+They made a start by taking up something apparent in the solid form such as a picture or image, which the masses of the lowest standard could easily grasp or understand.
 They were allowed to decorate images with flowers and garlands, ring the bells, offer Naivedya (food offering to God), wave lights (oil wick lamps), observe rituals and ceremonies.

 Besides these, the image set up for the purpose was fully charged with the spiritual force so that those sitting by, in devotion and worship, gained some of it through constant radiation.
 Now persons of such caliber, having the power to infuse into the image the spiritual force, are rare, although the process of Pran Pratishta still continues as a matter of mere formality.
 The bhakta here regards the lord as a supreme person who is immanent in that image and who can be propitiated in that form only.
 They are sectarians.
 They dislike other kinds of Bhaktas (devotees) who worship other devatas (Gods).
 They have no expanded heart.